 This distribution of demand is a phenomenally interesting result of the pandemic that will certainly be studied for years to come.
 For many attractive small towns and mid-size cities, that meant a dramatic increase in demand for their limited housing inventory.
 Places like Bend, OR, Bozeman, MT, and Jackson, WY have become extremely popular.
 Cities like Austin, TX saw a massive influx of people from Southern California.
 Upstate New York saw a spike of demand from those fleeing New York City.
 This has played out nation wide, and it’s caused a huge amount of capital to flow to smaller cities that were largely unprepared for it.

-How much over asking should I offer on a home in 2021?
+How much over asking should I offer on a home?

 If you want to buy a house in 2021, you’ve likely asked yourself how much you should offer over asking if you want a good shot at getting the house.
 The answer to that can be found in the statistics from home sales over the last year.

 The answer nationally seems to be about 10.6% over asking.
 Though, that’s a pretty worthless number unless your local real estate market precisely tracks the national average.
 Consult with a realtor in order to understand your local market conditions and make a competitive offer.

 What will cause a housing market crash or correction?

 Now for the challenging part – when will the housing market crash?
 Imagine being a first time homebuyer right now (and maybe you are).
 It would be intimidating, expensive, and extremely challenging to buy in this housing market.
 The answer that many are choosing is to drop out of the market for the time being.
 There has been a decline in new mortgage applications in March of 2021, which could be a sign that the housing market is cooling.
 But what factors will really cause a housing market crash or correction?